Sun Bear (Lower)

 **This option is the recommended approach for an experienced group and a competent leader comfortable with mild exposure.
 During heavy precipitation or for those less experienced craving a more bushy and less exposed approach see option B. Not recommended during snowy or wet conditions due to rock quality.

-Option (B) Bushwhack: Once in the main drainage head right up the drainage and through the rocky wash.
-Continue up the drainage navigating through old and new vegetative growth.
+Once in the main drainage head right up the drainage and through the rocky wash.
+Continue up the drainage navigating through dense vegetation.
 Continue up the approach gully staying right until you hit a steep slick rock section.
-Bypass this section on the left then traverse back over to the right side and up to social trail at the head of the drainage.
+Bypass this section on the left then traverse back over to the right side and up to social trail at the top of the drainage.
 Turn left on the social trail heading west to the head of lower Sun bear located left of a obvious 30 foot overhung boulder on the right sd of the trail.

 This option is more bushy but less exposed and challenging and will still allow for a short loop from sun bear parking.